trusper-inc/Time/gen/README.txt

 This is our important time-of-day server.
-To run it from maven, use:
+It uses jetty, you can run it from maven in the usual way.

-    mvn jetty:run

-The URL to obtain the time of day is http://HOSTNAME:9999/demo/api/time
+Hit the REST endpoint from a browser to get its output.